ltiao/ltiao.github.io.nikola/contact/index.rst

 .. description:
 .. type: text

+.. topic:: Contact

    If you would like to get in touch, you can connect with me on LinkedIn_, or follow me on Twitter_ and GitHub_.
 To reach me directly you can email me at `l..@me.com`_.

 .. _LinkedIn: http://www.linkedin.com/in/ltiao
 .. _GitHub: http://github.com/ltiao